Executive Director of the William Randolph Hearst Public Advocacy Center and Director of Pro Bono and Public Service

 In addition to working with the PAC, Mr. Maligno has developed a wide range of public interest career opportunities for Touro Law students and graduates, and has been a highly visible supporter of pro bono activities at the law school.
 He is the advisor for the Public Interest Law Organization of Touro (PILOT) and works with the organization in securing summer fellowships.
 Beyond helping students to fulfill their pro bono requirements, Mr. Maligno has been instrumental in helping students develop an understanding of the value of pro bono work.
 Student fellows defend the victims of domestic violence, guard the legal interests of children, and work with advocacy groups on a broad spectrum of poverty and civil rights issues.
 At Touro Law, Mr. Maligno uses the same creative energy for which he is known and applies it to the provision of pro bono work by students and PAC agencies.
 He serves as a role model for students and those in the community and is a strong advocate for public interest and pro bono work.
 He instills these values in our students and in everyone he meets.

-Most recently, Mr. Maligno has been a leader in Touro Law Center’s response to Hurricane Sandy by creating our disaster response hotline which was the predecessor to Touro Law’s nationally recognized Disaster Law Clinic.
+Most recently, Mr. Maligno has been a leader in Touro Law Center’s disaster response for both Hurricane Sandy and the COVID pandemic.
+He helped create our disaster response hotline for Hurricane Sandy which was the predecessor to Touro Law’s nationally recognized Disaster Law Clinic.
 In response to his efforts, he was asked by FEMA to become a senior attorney advisor to assist them in reforming the disaster response system.
 Mr. Maligno has also been an integral part of building a network of immigration advocates for Long Island and has been a leader in building that coalition to better serve this growing population.